Wrenbjor/Public-Case-Studies/Comcast.md

 ## The Kill Shot

-Gary Rhodes left in 2012.
+Gary left in 2012.
 New director wanted offshore outsourcing.

 Meanwhile, Cisco was selling **Cisco Prime** to Comcast as the enterprise network management solution.